Corporate innovation that works is: Essential, Balanced, Specific, Diverse, Costly and….

 Diverse: Innovation has many faces.
 It can be applied to every aspect of business: product, technology, operations, business models etc. Innovation can vary also in its intensity, starting with small incremental changes, or growing to major, radical, game changing concepts.
 In many cases, some of the theoretically ‘small’ and incremental ideas could deliver faster and more predictable returns than the shiny disruptive ones.
 So, which should you prefer?
 Both, but NOT to the same extent: Build a balanced ‘innovation portfolio’.

 Costly: There is always this fabulous story telling how a simple app or web site changes the world and makes millions.
 The Dollar-Shave-Club Youtube video cost only a few thousand dollars to produce, yet the company was sold to Unilever for $1.5B within only 4 years after its establishment.
 An amazing ROI isn’t it?
 Well.
-They had to rise about $163M in order to build such an amazing business.
+They had to raise about $163M in order to build such an amazing business.
 Ideas are cheap.
 Even those rare GOOD ideas, which are relevant, doable and indicate good returns, are cheap.
 It’s the validation and execution that are costly.
 Be prepared.

 Last, but not least:

-Professional.
-Hackathons, accelerators, open innovation, innovation platforms, ideations, competitions, patents, rewards, brain storming, co-creation, TRIZ, business model canvas, agile, spiral, SCRUM, SIT, blue Ocean, incubation, 20% method, and many other terms, systems and concepts are only a means to an end: to becoming a better, viable business.
+Professional: Hackathons, accelerators, open innovation, innovation platforms, ideations, competitions, patents, rewards, brain storming, co-creation, TRIZ, business model canvas, agile, spiral, SCRUM, SIT, blue Ocean, incubation, 20% method, and many other terms, systems and concepts are only a means to an end: to becoming a better, viable business.
 Use the ones relevant for your business, and use them right.
 Innovate professionally.